dwyl/phoenix-content-negotiation-tutorial/README.md

 And in the future others will stumble upon it and be grateful that it exists. <br />
 Open issues with questions!
-It's the _right_ thing to do to learn and discuss all topics.
+It's the _right_ thing to do to learn and discuss all topics. <br />
 Both people in your team and complete strangers benefit!